acornett21/ack-multi-tenancy/README.md

 ![img_3.png](img/img_3.png)

-If all the previous steps were completed successful, the `View Operator` icon will appear:
+If all the previous steps were completed successfully, the `View Operator` icon will appear:

 ![img_4.png](img/img_4.png)